SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 - **Include All and Lock All Buttons**: Toggles inclusion and editing for all categories.
 - **Randomize and Generate Buttons**: Populates categories with random words and generates prompts, respectively.
 - **Generate Button**: The star of the show, which makes everything happen.
 (Shift + Alt+ G)
-- **Undo Delete Category and Undo Delete All Category Containers Buttons**: Restores deleted category containers.
+- **Undo Delete Category Button**: Restores deleted category containers.
+- **Add All to Template Button**: Adds the [CATEGORY] name of all the containers with an active include checkbox to the template.
 - **Restore Default Button**: Returns the application to its original state.
 - **Advanced Layout Button**: Adds category containers pre-filled with common Stable Diffusion modifiers.